 The uncomfortable truth

-Most organisations don’t need AI.
+Most organisations do not need AI.
 They need cleaner data and clearer thinking.

 AI amplifies what exists.
 If your data is a mess, AI will amplify the mess.
 If your decision-making is vague, AI will produce vague recommendations.

-The organisations that succeed with AI don’t succeed because of AI.
-They succeed because they’ve done the hard work of governance and precision that makes AI valuable.
+The organisations that succeed with AI do not succeed because of AI.
+They succeed because they did the hard work of governance and precision that makes AI valuable.

 Stop spraying technology at problems.
 Start aiming at outcomes.

-The 20% of AI projects that succeed share one trait: they knew what they were aiming for before they fired.
+The projects that succeed share one trait: they knew exactly what they were aiming for before they fired.